Management Discussion and Analysis Report

 |No. of Stocks Included in the Indices||30||8||16||06|

 (Source: MSM Investors Guides)

-The trading activity on MSM Index was subdued with a 31.0% fall in average daily traded value for 2016 at RO 3.90 million as compared to RO 5.60 million in 2015.
+The trading activityon MSM Index witnessed a marginal increase of 3.1% in average daily traded value for the year 2017 at RO 4.02million as compared to RO3.90 million in 2016.

 We are aware that the current environment may represent an opportune time to deploy capital.
 As a nimble company with a strong balance sheet, we believe that Al Anwar is in an excellent position to take advantage of attractive opportunities.

 We as an Investment holding company have always looked for growth businesses with a penchant for value investments.
 The business model of our company has been tested regularly with market developments and outlook.

 We have a fully engaged board, an exceptional management team and a strong corporate culture.
 Challenges still exist, and there’s always room for improvement, but as we head into 2018, we remain proud of these accomplishments and are optimistic about the future.